Prime Minister of the Netherlands: Role

 The prime minister chairs the weekly meetings of the Council of Ministers and has the power to set the agenda of these meetings.
-The prime minister is also Minister of General Affairs (Minister van Algemene Zaken), which takes an important role in coordinating policy and is responsible for the Government Information Service (Dutch: Rijksvoorlichtingsdienst).
+The prime minister is also Minister of General Affairs (Minister van Algemene Zaken), which takes an important role in coordinating policy and is responsible for the Government Information Service.

 The prime minister is also responsible for the royal house and has a weekly meeting with the king on government policy.
 Informally the prime minister functions as the "face" of the cabinet to the public.
 After the meetings of the cabinet on Friday, the prime minister hosts a press conference on the decisions of the cabinet and current affairs.
 The prime minister also has some functions in international affairs, attending the European Council every six months and maintaining bilateral contacts.
-The prime minister's office is a hexagon shaped tower, named "The Little Tower" (Torentje), in the Binnenhof in The Hague.
+The prime minister's office has since the 1980s been an octagonal tower, named "The Little Tower" (Torentje), in the Binnenhof in The Hague.
 The official residence (which is only used for official functions) is the Catshuis; the last prime minister to live in the Catshuis was Dries van Agt.
-Incumbent Mark Rutte lives in a flat in downtown The Hague.
-The prime minister has a security detail and in 2021, his security protection was increased amid fears of kidnapping.

-Although the prime minister is almost always the political leader of his party and a member of the House of Representatives, he is required to give up his seat for the duration of his tenure, as Dutch ministers are not allowed to be members of parliament.
+Although prime ministers are almost always the political leader of their party and as such chosen as a member of the House of Representatives, they (and other ministers who were chosen as representative) are required to give up their seat for the duration of their tenure, as Dutch ministers are not allowed to be members of parliament.

 Appointment

 The Dutch electoral system makes it all but impossible for one party to win an outright majority in the House of Representatives; no party has done so since 1900.
 Hence, Dutch governments are always coalitions between two or more parties.
-After each election, the House appoints a "scout" to seek advice on how to interpret the election results.
+Following the most recent elections, the House appointed a "scout" to seek advice on how to interpret the election results (a role coordinated by the monarch prior to 2012).
 On the basis of this advice, the House appoints an informateur to check on prospective coalitions and lead negotiations between potential partners.
 If successful, the House then appoints a formateur, who concludes the talks between the members of the prospective coalition.
 The formateur is almost always the leader of the largest party in the prospective coalition, and thus de facto prime minister-designate.
-Prior to 2012, the monarch had a considerable role in these talks, but reforms in 2012 largely eliminated royal influence on the process.

-It usually takes several months of negotiations before a formateur is ready to accept a formal royal invitation to form a government.
-The monarch then appoints the ministers and state secretaries (junior ministers), who then resign their seats in the House.

-A minister from the smaller coalition party usually becomes Deputy Prime Minister of the Netherlands.
-If there is a third or fourth party in the coalition, each has the right to name one of its ministers second and third deputy prime minister.